-If we fail to continue to meet all applicable listing requirements, our common stock may be delisted from the Nasdaq Global Market, which could have an adverse impact on the liquidity and market price of our common stock.\
+If we fail to continue to meet all applicable listing requirements, our common stock may be delisted from the Nasdaq Global Market, which could have an adverse impact on the liquidity and market price of our common stock.

 Our common stock is currently listed on the Nasdaq Global Market, which has qualitative and quantitative listing criteria.
 If we are unable to meet any of the Nasdaq listing requirements in the future, including, for example, if the closing bid price for our common stock falls below \$1.00 per share for 30 consecutive trading days, Nasdaq could determine to delist our common stock.
 On May 28, 2019, we received a notification from the Nasdaq Stock Market that for the preceding 30 consecutive business days, the closing bid price of our common stock was below \$1.00 per share.
 In accordance with Nasdaq Listing Rule 5810(c)(3)(A), we have 180 calendar days from the notice date, or until November 25, 2019, to regain compliance.
 To regain compliance, the closing bid price of our common stock must be at least \$1.00 per share for a minimum of 10 consecutive business days.
 If we do not regain compliance by November 25, 2019, we may submit a transfer application to the Nasdaq Capital Market in order to receive an additional 180-day compliance period to comply.
 In order to be eligible for the transfer and additional compliance period, we will be required to meet the continued listing requirement for market value of publicly held shares and all of the initial listing requirements for the Nasdaq Capital Market, other than the minimum bid price requirement, and must notify Nasdaq in writing of our intention to cure the deficiency during the additional compliance period.
-As of August 2, 2019, the closing price of our common stock on the Nasdaq Global Market was \$0.461 per share.
-A delisting of our common stock could adversely affect the market liquidity of our common stock, decrease the market price of our common stock, adversely affect our ability to obtain financing for the continuation of our operations and result in the loss of confidence in our company.
+As of November 1, 2019, the closing price of our common stock on the Nasdaq Global Market was \$0.4220 per share.